RachaelJadeMcGrath/Problems_2c_Quant/README.md

 **Aim(s) of the study:**

-To evaluate the effectiveness of an hypnotic VR therapy compared to standard of care (SOC) in reducing pain levels and improving quality of life for patients with chronic back pain.
+To evaluate the effectiveness of an hypnotic VR therapy compared to standard of care (SOC) in reducing pain intensity levels for patients with chronic back pain.

 **Who can participate?**